heav3n21/prework-study-guide/README.md

 ## License

-MIT license
+MIT license , Please refer to the LICENSE in the repo.
----

-🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
-You might also want to consider adding the following sections.